PAG Regional Pedestrian Plan - Approved December 2014

 Regional Bicycle and Pedestrian Master Plans

 The 2009 Regional Plan for Bicycling was the sixth update in a series dating back to 1975.
-PAG coordinates the regional planning process among local jurisdictions and adopted the first Regional Pedestrian Plan in July 2000.
-It also developed and is currently updating the first-ever comprehensive sidewalk inventory which is used as a tool for identifying important gaps in the regional pedestrian network.
+PAG coordinates the regional planning process among local jurisdictions and adopted Regional Pedestrian Plans in July 2000 and December 2014.
+PAG is updating its first-ever comprehensive 2012 Regional Sidewalk Inventory, a tool to identify important gaps in the regional pedestrian network.

 University of Arizona Area Bicycle and Pedestrian Plan